Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 Given the fact that cryptocurrencies have experienced huge growth in popularity over the past several years, more and more people are looking for ways to invest in them.
 There are different methods you could use, but most of them require that you put in a lot of hours of research into the topic.
 A lot of people can’t afford this, whether it be because they simply lack the time or because it’s way too broad a topic.

-Aside from copy trading, eToro also offers other essential features for crypto investment, including:
+Aside from copy trading, eToro also offers other essential features for crypto enthusiasts, including:

 - Long/Short Functionality: This lets you profit from both rising (long) and falling (short) asset prices.